MrShiny608/MrShiny608/_posts/2025-04-22-OhNoYouDidnt.md

 ## How Can We Make This Faster? 🏎️💨

 In one of the many interviews I've been doing lately, I found myself staring down a Leetcode-style question.
 Now, I know these get mixed reactions - some argue you can't possibly assess a developer's true abilities in 30-60 minutes with a couple of function implementations, while others see the value in how a candidate tackles problems, communicates, and collaborates.
 Personally?
-I don’t love them, but I do enjoy the excuse to show off some of the deeper magics...🧙‍♂️
+I don't love them, but I do enjoy the excuse to show off some of the deeper magics...🧙‍♂️

 The task?
 The classic "Two Sum" problem.
 You're given a list of unique numbers and a target.
 Find the indices of the two numbers that add up to the target.
 Easy.
 I quickly typed out the brute-force solution in Go: